nils-hamel/turing-project/src/turing-auto/auto-icv-hhv-ohi-l2/README.md

 size has to be identical from a call to another.
 Loading a trained network with a given hidden size with another value as parameters will raise an error.

-Using invert hyperbolic sinus as activation function imply specificity in the image input and output format.
+Using invert hyperbolic sinus as activation function implies specificity in the image input and output format.
 Instead of being normalised on the [0,1] floating point range, the greyscale pixels intensities are normalised on [-1,+1] range.
 The images created by the output layer are also normalised on this specific